freddiehaddad/fast-track-to-rust/src/struct.md

 ## Summarizing the Changes

-Our grep program now makes use of our custom type and includes a few other enhancements.
+Our rustle program now makes use of our custom type and includes a few other enhancements.

 Let's review the changes: